-Coastal Carolina University's teacher education program prepares students to become early childhood, elementary, middle level, special education, physical education, and secondary educators.
+Coastal Carolina University's teacher education program prepares students to become early childhood, elementary, middle level, special education, physical education, music and secondary educators.
 The purpose of this handbook is to provide specific information about field placements for teacher candidates upon entering the professional program.
-These include the field experiences for UNIV 110E, MAT I, MAT II, Jr. I, Jr. II, and Sr. I blocks.
+These include the field experiences during the Jr. I, Jr. II, and Sr. I semesters.
 Information and expectations for the final, semester-long internship, can be found in the Internship Handbook.
 (Additional information about each of these field experiences can be found in the course syllabi.)